 In general, radio communications is a pretty complicated subject; one that can hardly be covered in a single article.
-That being said, I wanted to answer some of the most common questions we receive about HAM Radio, and why I feel it’s so important to survivalists and preppers.
+That being said, I want to answer some of the most common questions I receive about Ham Radio, and why I feel it’s still important to survivalists and preppers.

-What about my Emergency Radio, Can’t I just use one of those to get information?
+What about my Emergency Radios, can’t I just use one of those to get information?

-On the other hand, HAM Radio will be alive and well.
-During any kind of disaster, small or large, the HAM bands light up.
-Form being able to monitor local communications to monitoring what’s happening nationally or even throughout the world, HAM Radio allows you to hear what’s really going on.
+On the other hand, Ham Radio will be more active than ever.
+During any kind of disaster, small or large, the Ham bands light up.
+From being able to monitor local communications to monitoring what’s happening nationally or even throughout the world, Ham Radio allows you to find out what’s really going on.

-One thing to keep in mind is HAM Radio operators are independent operators that don’t answer to any corporations or government officials.
-Yes, you do have to be licensed, but the people you’re listening to are independent operators that have no agenda, not filters and no reason to lie about the situation.
-You will be hearing raw unfiltered news right from the source.
+One thing to keep in mind about Ham Radio is its operators are independent operators that don’t answer to any corporations or government officials.
+Yes, you do have to be licensed; but the people you’re listening to are independent operators that have no agenda, no filters, and no reason to lie about the situation.
+You will hear raw, unfiltered news right from the source.

 How will I power my Radio when the Grid goes down?

-While some radios require massive amounts of power, there’s a huge number of HAMS who enjoy the challenges of operating on next to nothing.
-In Ham lingo, it’s knows as QRPing.
-And yes these weird terms and phrases actually mean something and are extremely useful when operating in low power situations. (check out our ham radio cheat sheet for more terms)
+While some radios require massive amounts of power, there are a lot of Hams who enjoy the challenges of operating on next to nothing.
+In Ham lingo, it’s known as QRPing.
+And yes, these weird terms and phrases actually mean something and are extremely useful when operating in low power situations.
+(Check out our ham radio cheat sheet for more terms)

 Personally, I’ve talked to people from around the globe with less than 10 watts of power.
 If you really know what you’re doing, you can transmit with even less.
-I use an Icom703, with a battery pack that can be recharged with a small solar panel.
+I use an Icom 703, with a battery pack that can be recharged with a small solar panel.
 Here is an example of one of my solar powered Ham Radio Rigs.